-Denmark to scrap world's first fat taxNovember 10th, 2012 in Health /
+Denmark to scrap world's first fat taxNovember 10, 2012 in Medicine & Health / Health

 Denmark said Saturday it would scrap a fat tax it introduced a little over a year ago in a world first, saying the measure was costly and failed to change Danes' eating habits.